-But if you live anywhere in the San Francisco Bay area, from Napa to San Jose or somewhere in between, you’re about to learn why private wealth management companies can actually do far more than large and public ones to effectively serve high net worth and ultra-high net worth families.
+If you live anywhere in the San Francisco Bay area, from Napa to San Jose or somewhere in between, you’re about to learn why private wealth management companies can actually do far more than large and public ones to effectively serve high net worth and ultra-high net worth families.

-Here are 10 reasons boutique private companies make stronger long term wealth management partners.
+Here are 10 reasons boutique private companies make stronger long-term wealth management partners.

-1.Wealth Management Is All We Do
+1.Wealth Management is All We Do

 Which company is more likely to be a “better steward of your wealth,” as Forbes puts it?